 The rootability of evergreen cuttings is greatly dependent on the species involved.
 Most varieties of junipers, arborvitae, taxus, and boxwood root quite readily.
 Pine, spruce, and fir are readily grown from seed.
 However, in the interest of perpetuating specific forms, color, hardiness, etc., these species can and are propagated asexually.
-Although grafting is a common method of propagating pine, fir, and spruce, they can also be grown from cuttings (Adams 1987, Adams and Turner, 1970, Bandici and Vlad, 2000).
+Although grafting is a common method of propagating pine, fir, and spruce, they can also be grown from cuttings (Adams 1987; Adams, Turner, 1970; Bandici, Vlad, 2000).

 In general, cuttings are taken during late fall and during the winter.
 This, however, varies greatly and the literature should be checked for specific times for each species as in some instances, a month's difference in collection time will result in success or failure.
 One notable exception to the fall or winter collection is Mugo pine which roots best from cuttings taken in June, just as the candles unfold their needles.
 Evergreen cuttings are made from the current year's wood excluding the tender, soft tip of each branch.
-The cuttings should be 5-7 inches long with the lower needles removed from that portion of the stem which is inserted into the media (Flake and all., 1978, Gil-Albert and Boix, 1978).
+The cuttings should be 5-7 inches long with the lower needles removed from that portion of the stem which is inserted into the media (Flake et al., 1978; Gil-Albert, Boix, 1978).

 In most cases, it is beneficial to treat evergreen cuttings with a rooting hormone.
 The hormone to use, and its concentrations is dependent on species and variety.
 Mugo pine is again a good example wherein hormone treatment may be beneficial to some clones and detrimental to others.
-Bottom heat (65-75 °F) is usually required.
-Although a high humidity must be maintained during rooting, a mist system is not essential (Tauer and all., 1987, Van Haverbeke and all., 1978).
+Bottom heat (65-75°F) is usually required.
+Although a high humidity must be maintained during rooting, a mist system is not essential (Tauer et al., 1987; Van Haverbeke et al., 1978).

 Broad-leaf evergreen cuttings, including boxwood, holly, ivy, myrtle, spurge, gardenia, rhododendron, camellia, etc., may be rooted from current year cuttings taken from late summer to early winter.
-Procedures are similar to those suggested for narrow-leaf evergreens (Peterson and all., 1979).
+Procedures are similar to those suggested for narrow-leaf evergreens (Peterson et al., 1979).

 Two distinct varieties have been recognized in the United States.
 Juniperus virginiana var. crebra (Fernald) is a northern form having a narrow crown and slightly pitted seeds.
-The other variety, J. virginiana var. ambigens, is an intermediate form between eastern redcedar and creeping juniper, J. horizontalis Moench (Jonsen and all., 1974)
+The other variety, J. virginiana var. ambigens, is an intermediate form between eastern redcedar and creeping juniper, J. horizontalis Moench (Jonsen et al., 1974).

 Although there are no recognized hybrids at this time, evidence is mounting that hybridization does occur.
-Population studies, especially in the western part of eastern redcedar's range, suggest that considerable introgression and perhaps blending of genetic differences have occurred whenever species' ranges overlap; and that J. virginiana readily hybridizes with J. scopulorum, J. horizontalis, and J. ashei, resulting in juniper populations that contain the germ plasm of two or three species (Lanphear and all., 1966).
-Research in the Ozarks, however, showed no evidence of introgression into J. ashei by J. virginiana where J. ashei was surrounded by J. virginiana (Bahari and all., 1985, Ormsbee, and all., 1976, Pinney, John, 1970).
+Population studies, especially in the western part of eastern redcedar's range, suggest that considerable introgression and perhaps blending of genetic differences have occurred whenever species' ranges overlap; and that J. virginiana readily hybridizes with J. scopulorum, J. horizontalis, and J. ashei, resulting in juniper populations that contain the germ plasm of two or three species (Lanphear et al., 1966).
+Research in the Ozarks, however, showed no evidence of introgression into J. ashei by J. virginiana where J. ashei was surrounded by J. virginiana (Bahari et al., 1985; Ormsbee et al., 1976; Pinney, John, 1970).